timothymtorres/gh-pages-blog/_posts/2017-10-22-When-to-rewrite-and-when-to-hack.md

 Hacks generally have a reputation for being quick and dirty.
 They also *excel* at testing new things before you invest time into a design that may get scrapped.
 They are also great for short term fixes, but sacrifice code readability in most cases.
 This is further amplified by the number of developers working on the same project.

 Code rewrites are no angels either!
 They are time consuming and can cause some serious bugs!
 Instead of using the old code as hacks do, you are literally tearing out the old code and rebuilding it, while trying to incorporate more features on top of it.
 If not planned properly, this can break a project.
-Old code that once worked has been altered (usually) that can cause unexpected behaviour if not accounted for.
+Old code that once worked has been altered (usually) that can cause unexpected behavior if not accounted for.

 ## Conclusion